 Hello everyone.
-My name is James Njagi, married with two young daughters aged 15 and 10 years.
-I am a Kenyan and still living in Kenya with my wife and two daughters.
+My name is James Njagi, a Kenyan, married with two young daughters aged 15 and 10 years.

 My two daughters, Angela (youngest) and Christine.

-I desperately need to travel to Dubai UAE for a job.
-I need to raise around USD 2700 for an Air Ticket, a Visa, a Passport, a laptop and some extra cash for food, shelter and transport before I start getting a stable income once in Dubai.
-Because I am anable to raise this amount and consequently this chance will be lost, I am kindly requesting you to help me.
-I will be very happy and I will appreciate even a little help from you.
+I need to travel to Dubai UAE for a job opportunity organised by my friend who currently works there.
+On my part, I need to raise around $ 1800 for an Air Ticket, a Visa, a Passport, a laptop and some extra cash for food, shelter and transport before I start getting a stable income once in Dubai.
+Because I am anable to raise this amount and consequently this chance will be lost, I am kindly requesting your help with whatever amount you can afford to help me.
+I will be very happy with and appreciative for your help.

-I work as a self employed electrician mostly repairing elactrical faults in people's homes in my home area but this job isn't enough to cater for my needs.
-I can earn USD 10 in a good day, another day USD 5 or less and sometimes I can go for days without any client calling me.
+I work as a self employed electrician mostly repairing electrical faults in people's homes in my home area but this job isn't enough to cater for my needs.
+I can earn $ 10 in a good day, another day $ 5 or less and sometimes I can go for days without any client calling me.

 By you contributing for me to get a stable Job in Dubai, not only my life will change for the better but also the life of others in my family who depends on me.